Cloudoki/backbone-notes/README.md

 # Backbone-Notes

-Add notes to your Backbone Models
+Add notes to your Backbone Models and render them with Mustache Templates

 ## Requirements